odokclement/crud/README.md

 ## Getting Started

-## CRUD OPERATIONS IN NEXTJS AND MONGODB USING API
+## CRUD  IN NEXTJS AND MONGODB USING API

 First, run the development server: